 Countless court battles have been fought over this very notion, and it is quite common for courts to rule in favor of owners, not contractors.
 Bad weather must be “unforeseeable” in order for a judgement to be made in favor of a contractor.

 The unpredictability of spring weather makes it hard to argue in court that torrential rains and high winds are not to be expected.
 Unless you keep working through the inclement weather, you are out of luck.
-Moreover, working through bad weather is a risk in itself to workers and materials.
+Moreover, working through bad weather is a risk to workers and materials.

 A Temporary Fabric Structure (TFS) can stand up to almost anything Mother Nature throws your way this spring.